archethic-foundation/archethic-wallet/README.md

 - Once the packages and installed and application is built
 - Run the program with `flutter run`

+By default, the endpoint is testnet.archethic.net but you can change it in 'Custom Urls' menu.
+(You can specify local node with http://localhost:4000 if you want for example.)

 *** This Application is currently in active development so it might fail to build.
 Please refer to issues or create new issues if you find any.
 Contributions are welcomed.